odpi/egeria-docs/site/docs/concepts/catalog-template.md

 # Catalog Template

-A *catalog template* identifies a template designed to catalog a particular type of open metadata element.
+A *catalog template* relationship identifies a [template](/concepts/template) designed to catalog a particular type of open metadata element.
 For example in the [Automated Curation OMVS](/services/omvs/automated-curation/overview) API, it links a particular *technology type* to relevant [templates](/concepts/template) for that ype of technology.

 The catalog template is implemented using the [CatalogTemplate](/types/0/0011-Managing-Referenceables) relationship.